ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 * PRs with multiple modules are harder for the creator to ensure all feedback has been applied
 * PRs with many modules take a lot more work to review, and tend to get passed over for easier-to-review PRs.

-You can raise up to five PRs at one (5 PRs = 5 new modules) **after** your first PR has been merged.
+You can raise up to five PRs at once (5 PRs = 5 new modules) **after** your first PR has been merged.
 We've found this is a good batch size to keep the review process flowing.

 Finally
 ```````